The Artists in Education (AIE) Residency Grant Program

 Interested in an Artist Residency, but have a limited budget?

-School grants in value of $10,000 are available from The Artists in Education Residency Grant Program, a co-sponsored project of The New Jersey State Council on the Arts and Young Audiences Arts for Learning NJ & Eastern PA.
-The program is carried out in partnership with regional partners, Appel Farm Arts & Music Center, Count Basie Center for the Arts, and Morris Arts.
+School grants in value of $11,000+ are available from the Artists in Education Residency Grant Program, a co-sponsored project of the New Jersey State Council on the Arts and Young Audiences Arts for Learning NJ & Eastern PA.
+The program is carried out in partnership with regional partners, Appel Farm Arts & Music Campus, Count Basie Center for the Arts, and Morris Arts.

-Apply for one of our grants and experience how an AIE residency can help your school and district fulfill its goals and objectives for student performance, professional development, and community building in and through the arts.
-An invaluable arts experience that can help prepare your students for the competitive world of the 21st century is within reach.
+Apply for an AIE grant and experience how an AIE residency can help your school and district fulfill its goals and objectives for student performance, professional development, and community building in and through the arts.

 Our school-day residencies honor the creative process by providing conditions needed for insight, imagination, and empathy to occur.
-Lasting impact is re-enforced through professional development of teachers.
-For more than 43 years, AIE has provided hundreds of thousands of New Jersey’s children and educators the opportunity to enrich the world around them in and through the arts.
+Lasting impact is reinforced through professional development of teachers.
+For 49 years, AIE has provided hundreds of thousands of New Jersey’s children and educators the opportunity to enrich the world around them in and through the arts.

 The Artists in Education Residency Grant Program is a great opportunity for schools to: